srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/12-Implement Azure Key Vault.md

 ## Lab overview

+Azure Key Vault is a cloud service for securely storing and accessing secrets.
+A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.

 In this walkthrough, we will create an Azure Key vault and then create a password secret within that key vault, providing a securely stored, centrally managed password for use with applications.

 ## Lab objectives